Southern Miss School of Library & Information Science

 - Online class discussions are scheduled on Tuesday evenings, 8:00-9:30pm Central time.

-Required Texts may be purchased from USM Textbooks or another source such as Barnes & Noble or Half.com or Chegg.com.
+Required Texts may be purchased from USM Textbooks or another source such as Barnes & Noble or Amazon.com.

-- Ability to apply bibliometric methodology as an evaluative tool in research.
+- To apply bibliometric methodology as an evaluative research tool for author, document, literature or journal analysis

-- Ability to evaluate and discuss issues of information policy, information economics, professional roles and ethics within the context of library and information science.
+- To evaluate and discuss issues of information policy, information economics, professional roles and ethics within the context of library and information science

 Weekly Schedule of Topics (Subject to Revision)